openbaton/docs/docs/zabbix-plugin.md

 2. AlarmStateChangedNotification: This notification informs the receiver of state change of alarm related to the virtualised resources managed by the VIM, e.g. the alarm shall be set to “cleared” if the corresponding fault has been solved.
     It contains the id of the Alarm and the actual status which could be (CLEARED,FIRED,UPDATED).

-Actually, the zabbix-plugin receives the notification by the Zabbix server, **if the trigger has severity higher than Information**.
-It creates an alarm (mapping zabbix notification into standard Alarm) and notifies the subscribers with a AlarmNotification.
+Actually the zabbix-plugin when receives the notification by zabbix server, **if the trigger has severity higher than Information**, it creates an alarm (mapping zabbix notification into standard Alarm) and notify the subscribers with a AlarmNotification.
 If the notification is not new, then it sends an AlarmStateChangedNotification.